kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

       validated against both the persisted value and the new value in the request, so no transition passes through a skew-violating state.
   - On the new `MachineDeployment/MachinePool.version` field:
+    - the version must satisfy `currentVersion ≤ MD/MP.version ≤ controlPlane.version` — never
+      above the control plane, never a downgrade.
+Because a cluster-managed MD/MP sits at the control plane version while the cluster is stable, the first set must equal the control plane version and therefore never triggers an upgrade on its own; upgrades happen only when the pin is later raised (see [Workflow](#workflow));
     - allowable version skew between the control plane and the MD/MP version, validated against both the persisted value and the new value in the request;
     - an MD/MP can only return to cluster-managed versioning when its version already matches